WeatherToday's Forecast

 Posted

-Thanks to a chinook wind, it has been gusty today with gusts over 40 mph in some locations.
-This chinook wind also brought warmer air back to north-central Montana as highs today were in the 40s and low to mid 50s.
+Thanks to a chinook wind, it was gusty today as wind gusts were over 40 mph in some locations.
+This chinook wind also brought warmer air back to north-central Montana as highs today were in the 40s and 50s.

 Snow will pile up along the Divide through Wednesday evening as over a foot is possible on the peaks and up to 8” of snow is possible over some of the mountain passes.
 East of the Divide, up to 6” of snow is possible in the mountains.
 Due to this snow, a WINTER WEATHER ADVISORY is in effect for the Divide/Rocky Mountain Front, portions of western Montana, and the Little Belts/Highwoods until 5am/11am Tuesday.

-In the lower elevations, most locations will receive little to no snow accumulation, but up to 3” of snow is possible in the lower elevations in Fergus County and Judith Basin County.
-Roads will be slick at and above mountain pass level and may be slick in a few lower elevations areas, so please be careful when driving.
+In the lower elevations, most locations will receive little to no snow accumulation, but up to 2” of snow is possible in the lower elevations in Fergus County and Judith Basin County.
+Roads will be slick at and above mountain pass level and may be slick in a few lower elevation areas, so please be careful when driving.

 On Thursday, it is going to be partly to mostly cloudy and mostly dry.
-It is also going to be mild on Thursday as highs are going to be in the 40s and low 50s.
+It is also going to be mild on Thursday as highs are going to be in the mid to upper 40s and low to mid 50s.

-A cold front will bring a round of snow and colder temperatures back into our area Friday into Saturday.
+A cold front will bring snow and colder temperatures back to our area Friday into Saturday.
 On Friday, it is going to be partly to mostly cloudy with snow developing from north to south as the day goes on.
 Widespread snow is then likely Friday night.
 The snow will then gradually taper off as we go through Saturday morning and afternoon.
-Gusty to strong winds continue on Friday as gusts over 50 mph are possible, but weaker wind is expected on Saturday as sustained wind speeds will be between 5 and 20 mph.
-The temperatures are also going to cool down significantly between Friday and Saturday as highs on Friday are going to be in the 40s and upper 30s, and highs on Saturday are going to be in the teens and low to mid 20s (30s around Helena).
+Gusty to strong winds continue on Friday as gusts over 50 mph are possible, but weaker wind is expected on Saturday as sustained wind speeds are going to be between 5 and 20 mph.
+The temperatures are also going to cool down significantly between Friday and Saturday as highs on Friday are going to be in the 30s along the Hi-Line and the 40s elsewhere, and highs on Saturday are going to be in the teens and low to mid 20s (30s around Helena).

 Nice weather returns for Sunday and Monday as high pressure takes over.
 These two days will be mostly sunny and dry.
-The temperatures will also quickly warm back up over these two days as highs are going to be in the 30s and low to mid 40s on Sunday and the 40s on Monday.
+The temperatures will also quickly warm back up over these two days as highs are going to be in the mid to upper 20s and low to mid 30s on Sunday (40s around Helena) and the 40s on Monday.
 Little to no wind on Sunday, but breezy conditions (gusts up to 40 mph) will return to some areas on Monday.